Ninth Avenue station: Station layout

+This express station has two levels, though only the upper level is in use.
 Both levels of the station have three tracks and two island platforms.
+D trains stop here at all times, making local stops.
+During the morning rush hour, one southbound R train and two southbound W trains stop here, making express stops.
+The next station to the north is 36th Street, while the next station to the south is Fort Hamilton Parkway for local trains and 62nd Street for express trains.

 Upper level

 The upper level is the only one in use.
 The center express track is not normally used, and thus only the local tracks are in regular service.
 On the upper level, the Manhattan-bound platform is slightly wider than the Coney Island-bound platform.
 Towards the west end of the upper level platforms is an employee-only pedestrian bridge that leads to the entrance of the 36th–38th Street Yard via a high turnstile.
-A control tower for line at the south end of the yard.
+A control tower for line is at the south end of the yard.
 The east end of the station is slightly below ground level.

 Lower level

 The lower level was used as a through route for the BMT Culver Line to the BMT Fourth Avenue subway and the BMT Fifth Avenue elevated lines until 1954, when service on the main portion of the BMT Culver Line route was recaptured by the Independent Subway System via the Culver Ramp.
 A Culver Shuttle service from this station to a new single track terminal at Ditmas Avenue began at the same time.
-Some Culver trains continued to operate into Manhattan until May 1959.
+Culver trains continued to operate into lower Manhattan until May 1959.
 Culver Shuttle service was discontinued on May 11, 1975.
 The lower level was abandoned afterwards and has not been used for passenger service.

 The level is dark and there are no safety plates on the two staircases to that level.
 A fluorescent light remains on the southbound side.
 The next stop for this shuttle to the south (east) was Fort Hamilton Parkway.
 The tracks curve just east of the station before the center and southbound local end at bumper blocks, at the east end of the tunnel portal.
 The northbound local continues past the portal and runs along another track coming from the 36th–38th Street Yard, but does not connect with it.
 This track was the track used during Ninth Avenue–Ditmas Avenue shuttle operation from 1959 until 1975.